AustinGil/bedrocss/README.md

-# Bedrocss
+# bedrocss

 A foundational CSS library that's modern, lightweight, and easy to live with.
-It's somewhere between a [reset](https://cssdeck.com/blog/what-is-a-css-reset/) and a framework because resets don't do quite enough, and frameworks do a bit too much.
-Bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.
+It's somewhere between a [reset](https://cssdeck.com/blog/what-is-a-css-reset/) and a framework because resets don't do quite enough, and frameworks do a bit too much. bedrocss applies sane defaults to plain HTML elements, so there isn't anything to learn, and it's super easy to modify.

 - 1.97kb (931b zipped): Gets you going on the right foundation without any overhead.
 - Minimal specificity: Super easy for you to customize without having to fight.